Clean Tech Internships

 Fight climate change and support the green economy!

 Help grow the green workforce!
 Hire a clean tech intern and give them the chance to apply their STEM skills through hands-on experience and mentorship.
-You can get up to $25,000 towards their salary expenses.
+You can get up to $30,000 towards their salary, training and wrap-around services costs.

 Funded by Environment and Climate Change Canada as part of their Science Horizons Youth Internship Program creating employment opportunities for youth to build the green workforce and contribute to economic growth in environmental and clean technology sectors.